 Lanier Clothes had a disappointing year.
 Sales decreased by approximately 4.8% and profits declined from the prior year.
 Gains in our Oscar de la Renta division were offset by a decline in the private label sector.
-During manufacture and sell Nautica men's tailored clothing.
+During the third quarter we signed a licensing agreement with Nautica Apparel Inc. to manufacture and sell Nautica men's tailored clothing.
 Our first line has been enthusiastically received by the targeted retailers.
 Shipments will begin with the Spring 1997 season.
 To increase its globally competitive production base, Lanier Clothes completed an expansion of its production facility in Merida, Mexico that will allow us to double this plant's production capacity.